Last updated August 26, 2015.

 - Don't let a current version be ahead (in features) of a future version.
 In other words, don't introduce regressions by adding features or bugfixes to earlier versions of Drupal before later ones.

-See What patches may be backported to a stable release of Drupal core? for further details.
+See What patches may be added to a stable release of Drupal core? for further details.